sigasi/sigasi_insights/content/releasenotes/sigasi-2.9.md

 If vcom integration is enabled, you can now also start a **vsim simulation** from Sigasi.
-You can start a simulation by first selecting your top level in the hierarchy view .
-Next click the Simulate button in the hierarchy view to launch the vsim gui with an elaborated design ready for simulation.
+You can start a simulation by first selecting your top level in the Hierarchy View .
+Next click the Simulate button in the Hierarchy View to launch the vsim gui with an elaborated design ready for simulation.

 ![Launch vsim from Sigasi’s Hierarchy View](/img/releasenotes/2.9/vsim_window_a.png "Launch vsim from Sigasi’s Hierarchy View")